Devlus/microblog/README.md

 # Microblog

-My Message resource can be found at microblog.devonherlitz.solutions
+My site can be found at: microblog.devonherlitz.solutions

 In addition to the lecture notes, I modified the sample code provided in: https://hexdocs.pm/distillery/running-migrations.html#migration-module